 In Astana, we switched to a ‘green monster’ — a type of Soviet-era train that Kim Jong Il used to take when paying state visits to Moscow, but I am sure this resemblance applies only to the facade.
 On the interior side, this was the type of train where you see the tracks when flushing the toilet and where movement between the wagon carts was to be taken at a rider’s own risk.

 For three days we were kicking it in the belly of this green monster.
 Of course, WI-FI was not an option.
 Eventually, we ran out of sustenance.
 Not just Natasha and I, but the entire train ran out of food and water!
 I will elaborate on this a bit later.
 Though I must share that when telling this story at a party once, I received considerate sighs over lack of access to the global web and not a pity over lack of food and water.
 Priorities…

 Day 2: This train does not go to Rotterdam!

 The next curious encounter with the border guards occurred at the Kazakh-Russian border when a Russian officer asked us about the reason for entering Russia and our final destination.
 “Transit”, I said firmly, “our final destination is Rotterdam!”

-Confused and amused, the officer thought it was his obligation to make it immediately clear to us that the train we were on would never make it to Rotterdam.
+“This train does not go to Rotterdam!” —confused and amused, the officer thought it was his obligation to make it immediately clear to us that the train we were on would never make it anywhere near 010.

 We remained calm and informed the border guard that there will be a train switch in Moscow.
 Having settled train logistics with us, but still reluctant to believe the story, the officer inquired whether we had any drugs on us, given that we were on our way to the Netherlands, or at least so we thought while riding in the Soviet-era train that circulated between Astana and Moscow.